 - Put on your gloves and your respirator.
 Open any windows, if possible, to assist with ventilation.

 - Mix your resin according to the directions provided by the manufacturer.
-If you need assistance with determining how much resin to use, ArtResin.com has an Epoxy Resin Calculator that is free to use.
+If you need assistance with determining how much resin to use, ArtResin.com has an Epoxy Resin Calculator free to use.

 - Divide your mixed resin into smaller containers making sure you leave some remaining in your mixing container.

 - Add the color additive to each container.
-You will use a very small amount of color: 1-part color to 20 parts resin or less than 5% of the amount of resin in your container.
+You will use a minimal amount of color: 1-part color to 20 parts resin or less than 5% of your container’s resin amount.

-- Start adding your colored resin around your surface.
-It is best to get next to any rocks or gems, not on top.
+- Start adding your colored resin around your surface and next to the rocks/gems.

-- Once you have covered your surface with the resin (colored or clear), make sure your sides are covered.
+- Once you have covered your surface with the resin (colored or clear), double-check and make sure your sides are covered.

 I recently became a contributing writer with the AcrylicPouring.com website.
 My first project was to write an article on How to Color or Dye Resin Step-by-Step.
 This is a beginners tutorial to resin and resin art.
 Although this was a very lengthy project I thought it was fun.
 I was able to research more on how to color resin, I learned what I don’t like to use to color resin and I have met some new artists along the way.